Key takeaways:

 Interestingly, some of the first studies on the pressor effect of raising blood pressure were done in the early 1900s using rotting horse meat.[ref]

-• Second, repeated exposure to tyramine will decrease the tyramine pressor response.
-The change from typically not eating foods high in tyramine to suddenly chowing down on them can cause a response.
+- Second, repeated exposure to tyramine will decrease the tyramine pressor response.
+It’s the change from typically not eating foods high in tyramine to suddenly chowing down on them that can cause a response.
 For instance, eating a healthy diet full of fresh foods — and then hitting the holiday buffet and having salami, cheese, and olives, chased with a glass of red wine.

 Tyramine Sensitivity and Migraines

-For people susceptible to migraines, the list of foods high in tyramine may correspond to your list of ‘triggers’.
+Research shows that for people susceptible to migraines, the list of foods high in tyramine may correspond to their list of ‘triggers’.

-• Researchers think that vasoconstriction triggered by tyramines initiates migraines.[ref][ref]
+- Researchers think that vasoconstriction triggered by tyramine initiates migraines.[ref][ref]

 Tyramine Metabolism Genotype Report